 The most common forms of laminate membranes are made with either expanded polytetrafluoroethylene (or “ePTFE”, a.k.a.
 Teflon), polyurethane (PU) films, or polyester films.

 This membrane usually measures somewhere between 7 and 30 microns thick and is bonded to the interior of a garment’s outer like a second skin.
-To give you some idea of scale, one micron is one-millionth of a meter and a human hair measures in at around 100 microns.
+To give you some idea of scale, one micron is one-millionth of a meter and a human hair measures around 100 microns.

 ePTFE membranes contain a multitude of microscopic pores (W. L. Gore, the maker of Gore-Tex, estimates about 9 billion per square inch) which are responsible for the fabric’s ability to resist penetration by rainwater while simultaneously allowing sweat vapor molecules to escape outward to the fabric’s surface.